fusionfabric/open-api-standard/Introduction_to_REST.md

 -   Idempotent: No
 -   **POST** requests are never cached

-> APIs **MUST** inform the client of the API the location of the newly
-> created resource using the `Location` header

 **Typical response status code**

 -   `200` - OK - returned when the client call is successful - 201 is
     preferred when resources are created using `POST`
--   `201` - Created - this is returned with a location header and the created resource which should contain the id and data in the response payload
+-   `201` - Created - this is returned when a resource is created,
+    the created resource identifier is returned in the response payload.
+     The resource data can optionally be returned in the response payload.
--   `400` - Bad Request - this is used for **both technical and
+-   `400` - Bad Request - this is used for both technical and
-    functional** errors that did not result in a successful response
+    functional errors that did not result in a successful response
 -   `409` - Conflict - this is returned when a request to create a resource is made and the resource already exists